-When you elected me last year, I promised I’d be the kind of Congressman who would get things done for Utah.
+When you elected me, John Curtis, last year, I promised I’d be the kind of Congressman who would get things done for Utah.
 In just 5 months, I’ve introduced three bills that are critical to the 3rd district.
 What’s more, I’ve already introduced and shepherded one bill all the way through the legislative process to a House vote; it passed 392-6.

 As a member of the House Natural Resources Committee, I am pushing legislation to close the urban-rural digital divide.
 I have introduced a bill to allow broadband infrastructure projects across Utah’s public lands, so that the heavy hand of the federal government will no longer hamper economic growth in our rural communities.
 My bill will provide greater access to high-speed Internet in rural schools, hospitals, and businesses in rural areas.

 My team and I are working to make sure our small state has a big voice.
 We worked hard to secure committee assignments that are key to our state and national interest.

 We’re also working to make sure each voter has a big voice.
 I’ve held over 50 town halls in my 5 months in Congress.

 When you attend my town halls, you have the ear of a Congressman who has a seat at the table on Foreign Affairs, Small Business, and Natural Resources.
 You have real influence and your voice matters.